muhammadIdhamMaarif/Bodo/README.md

    ./Bodo
    ```

-*For Windows users, ensure that CMake and a compatible compiler (like MinGW) are properly installed and configured.*
+*Ensure that CMake and a compatible compiler (like MinGW) are properly installed and configured.*

 ---